 - New elements or elements in which Liaison Committee on Medical Education (LCME) expectations have evolved (as communicated through Association of American Medical Colleges meetings, the LCME website or other communication from the secretariats).

-- Elements that are effected by review or changes to COM – P policies.
+- Elements that are affected by review or changes to COM – P policies.

 - Elements that explicitly require regular monitoring or relate to regularly occurring processes.